ParadigmFoundation/kosu-monorepo/README.md

 # `kosu-monorepo`

-This monorepo contains the packages that make up the reference impelementation of the Kosu protocol, alongside supporting packages.
+This monorepo contains the packages that make up the reference implementation of the Kosu protocol, alongside supporting packages.

 _This README is under construction._